oroinc/documentation/concept_guides/highlight_products/cross_sell_items.rst

 Manage Cross-Sell Products
 ==========================

-Once the core product information is saved, you may configure cross-sell products to show in the **Related Items** section in the product details in the management console, and in the **Cross-Sell Products** section next to the product details in the storefront.
+Once the core product information is saved, you may configure cross-sell products to show in the **Related Items** section in the product details in the back-office, and in the **Cross-Sell Products** section next to the product details in the storefront.

 Use cross-sell products to bind similar products or those that compliment each other, like the item and its accessories.